Ephraim Shay: Early life and military service

-In 1861, Shay moved as a young man of 22 with family to Muir, Michigan.
-Shortly after he enlisted in Company D, 8th Missouri Volunteer Infantry.
+In 1861, Shay moved to Muir, Michigan.
+Shortly after, he enlisted in Company D, 8th Missouri Infantry Regiment.
 In his American Civil War diary, Shay wrote, "Received marching orders.
 Quite a coincidence; on the day I am 22 years old I start on my first expedition to defend my country's honor and flag."
 Shay served in the Western Theatre of the war, under General William Tecumseh Sherman.
-He was honorably discharged in 1864, and returned to Ohio to marry.
+He was honorably discharged in 1864 and returned to Ohio.

 Marriage and early career

-Shay married his sweetheart Jane Henderson on July 26 of that year.
-The young couple moved to Ionia County, Michigan, to be near his family members in Portland, Lyons, Muir, and Sebewa.
+Shay married Jane Henderson on July 26, 1864.
+The couple moved to Ionia County, Michigan, to be near his family members in Portland, Lyons, Muir, and Sebewa.
 In 1870 they moved to Sunfield, Michigan, where Shay operated a steam sawmill.
 Their son, Lette, was born there on January 26, 1870.

 Lumber and locomotive

 After 1873, the Shay family moved to Haring, Michigan, where Shay established a general store and sawmill, basics in a frontier town.
 In 1876 or 1877, he had the idea to use a locomotive to haul logs.
 He experimented with using maple strips on pine rails, to build rapid paths for a locomotive to travel in the forests, and developed the Shay locomotive.
 Shay started working with Lima Machine Works (later Lima Locomotive Works) in Lima, Ohio, licensing them to manufacture this model.

-In 1880, the first Shay Locomotive was shipped to a customer in Grand Rapids, Michigan, a center of logging on the Michigan peninsula.
+In 1880, the first Shay locomotive was shipped to a customer in Grand Rapids, Michigan, a center of logging on the Michigan peninsula.
 In 1881, Shay started filing patents for his works.
 William E. Woodard assisted Lima with improving the design of the engine.
-Lima built four Shay locomotives in 1881, and 37 Shays in 1883.
-In 1884, Lima had a 34-page catalog, featuring five models of Shay Locomotives.
+Lima built four Shay locomotives in 1881 and 37 Shays in 1883.
+In 1884, Lima had a 34-page catalog, featuring five models of Shay locomotives.
 From 1882 to 1892, Lima sold some 300 of the Shay locomotives.
 By the late 1890s, Shay Locomotives were shipped around the world.